jakenguyen0118/angry-birds/readme.md

 - When you go to `/angry-birds/:id` it should get that individual bird from the model and render the `angry-bird.ejs` view.

-## 🚀 Completion looks like:

-- Parts 1-2;
-- Any errors have been recorded in `errors.md`